 - Resilience of the process – using a team approach means that our work can continue despite holidays or illness.
 Our approach would also enable us to increase the number of complaints we can review if there is a rise in cases.
 We have the capacity to deliver reviews of an increased number of cases if the need should arise.

 - The ability to talk through difficult issues with teammates – in our experience complaints often raise difficult issues on which different perspectives are possible.
 Only by talking through the issues with colleagues can all perspectives be understood, and issues considered in the round.

 Essential Elements of Independent Complaint Handling – the Verita View

-Experience of complaints handling – as our corporate CV sets out, we have extensive high-level experience of the independent review of complaints and of testing processes and making recommendations for improvement.
+Experience of complaints management – as our corporate CV sets out, we have extensive high-level experience of the independent review of complaints and of testing processes and making recommendations for improvement.
 Verita is a trusted partner in this field across government, regulated organisations and the private sector.

 Knowledge of the principles of good governance and good administration – organisations such as government departments and public bodies have appointed us to review and advise their governance processes because of our deep knowledge of governance and administrative principles.